BellaBoga/BellaBoga/README.md

 - 👋 Hi, I’m @BellaBoga
-- 👀 I’m interested in Machine Learning/Deep Learning and generally passionate about Data Science.
+- 👀 I’m interested in Machine Learning/Deep Learning, Statistical Modelling and generally highly passionate about Data Science.
-- 🌱 I’m currently deepening my knowledge in ML/DL
+- 🌱 I’m currently deepening my knowledge in ML/DL.
-- 📫 How to reach me: Email
+-
 <!---
 BellaBoga/BellaBoga is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.